mspnp/aks-baseline/06-aks-cluster.md

    ```

 1. Deploy the cluster ARM template.
   :exclamation: By default, this deployment will allow unrestricted access to your cluster's API Server.
-You can limit access to the API Server to a set of well-known IP addresses (I.,e. a jump box subnet (connected to by Azure Bastion), build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.
+You can limit access to the API Server to a set of well-known IP addresses (i.e., a jump box subnet (connected to by Azure Bastion), build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.
 This setting will also affect traffic originating from within the cluster trying to use the API server, so you will also need to include *all* of the public IPs used by your egress Azure Firewall.
 For more information, see [Secure access to the API server using authorized IP address ranges](https://learn.microsoft.com/azure/aks/api-server-authorized-ip-ranges#create-an-aks-cluster-with-api-server-authorized-ip-ranges-enabled).

    ```bash
    # [This takes about 18 minutes.]
    az deployment group create -g rg-bu0001a0008 -f cluster-stamp.bicep -p targetVnetResourceId=${RESOURCEID_VNET_CLUSTERSPOKE_AKS_BASELINE} clusterAdminMicrosoftEntraGroupObjectId=${MEIDOBJECTID_GROUP_CLUSTERADMIN_AKS_BASELINE} a0008NamespaceReaderMicrosoftEntraGroupObjectId=${MEIDOBJECTID_GROUP_A0008_READER_AKS_BASELINE} k8sControlPlaneAuthorizationTenantId=${TENANTID_K8SRBAC_AKS_BASELINE} appGatewayListenerCertificate=${APP_GATEWAY_LISTENER_CERTIFICATE_AKS_BASELINE} aksIngressControllerCertificate=${AKS_INGRESS_CONTROLLER_CERTIFICATE_BASE64_AKS_BASELINE} domainName=${DOMAIN_NAME_AKS_BASELINE} gitOpsBootstrappingRepoHttpsUrl=${GITOPS_REPOURL} gitOpsBootstrappingRepoBranch=${GITOPS_CURRENT_BRANCH_NAME}
    ```

-   > Alteratively, you could have updated the [`azuredeploy.parameters.prod.json`](./azuredeploy.parameters.prod.json) file and deployed as above, using `-p "@azuredeploy.parameters.prod.json"` instead of providing the individual key-value pairs.
+   > Alternatively, you could have updated the [`azuredeploy.parameters.prod.json`](./azuredeploy.parameters.prod.json) file and deployed as above, using `-p "@azuredeploy.parameters.prod.json"` instead of providing the individual key-value pairs.

 ## Container registry note